International Council of Museums: Red Lists

 Since 2000, ICOM has published its Red Lists to combat the illicit traffic in cultural goods which causes significant damage to heritage, particularly in regions of the world where cultural property is most susceptible to theft and looting.
-Supporting the fight against illicit traffic in cultural goods is among ICOM's highest priorities, and the Lists raise awareness on smuggling and illicit trade in cultural objects.
+Supporting the fight against illicit traffic in cultural goods is among ICOM's highest priorities, and the Red Lists raise awareness on smuggling and illicit trade in cultural objects.
 The ICOM Red Lists are tools designed to help police and customs officials, heritage professionals, and art and antiquities dealers to identify the types of objects that are most susceptible to illicit trafficking.

-ICOM has already published Red Lists for many different countries and regions:
+As of 2025, ICOM has published Red Lists for many different countries and regions: